 SUSTAINABLE AND RESPONSIBLE GROWTH

 A technological pioneer, Essilor is also an innovator in its governance which is a true reflection of a strong corporate culture characterized by diversity, balance and openness.
-Essilor’s employees are its largest single group of shareholders: 67% of Essilor employees are shareholders and almost 11,000 employee shareholders are members of the Valoptec Association.
+Essilor’s employees are its largest single group of shareholders: 71% of Essilor employees are shareholders and more than 17,000 employee shareholders are members of the Valoptec Association.

 Essilor was the first company in the French CAC 40 to incorporate a corporate social responsibility committee within its Board of Directors’ Committees.
 Chaired by an Independent Director, the CSR Committee comprises three members including the Chairman and CEO.
 Its main role is to review the sustainable development strategic roadmap, evaluate the direct and indirect economic and societal impacts of the Essilor Mission activities and review the Group’s reports regarding its CSR activities.